 YouTube Ads Explained

 Many people struggle with understanding how to get started with YouTube ads.
-Hopefully this post will explain YouTube ads and why you should be using them for your marketing efforts.
+Hopefully this post, YouTube ads explained will show you why you should be using them for your marketing efforts.

 One of the most effective forms of video marketing available to any internet marketer is YouTube advertising.
 YouTube is a massive platform and provides incredible reach to a vast range of different users across the world.